 A landscape architecture graduate can apply to NZILA to become a registered landscape architect after two to three years of practical work experience, and the passing of an examination in professional practice.
 NZILA is the internationally recognised professional body representing qualified landscape architects in New Zealand.

-The number of completed bachelor’s degree qualifications in architecture has fallen from a peak of 475 in 2011, to 400 in 2014.
-Over the last few years, master’s degrees have become more common, increasing from just 10 in 2008 to 180 in 2014.
+The number of completed bachelor’s degree qualifications in architecture rose to a peak of 565 in 2014.
+Over the last few years, master’s degrees have become more common, increasing from just 10 in 2008 to 265 in 2017.

 Qualification completions chart